-Neither is there anything that distinguishes the seven men who do cite Genji from their fellows.
-All include works of Chinese literature in their lists, yet only two, Yamada Bimyō (1868-1910) and the scholar of law Kōmyōji Saburō (1849-93), also list Western books.
+literature in their lists, yet only two, Yamada Bimyō (1868-1910) and the scholar of law Kōmyōji Saburō (1849-93), also list Western books.
 Yoda Gakkai (1833-1909), a government official, scholar of Chinese and writer of new kabuki, and the National Learning scholar Konakamura Kiyonori (1821-95), provide commentaries to their lists, which reveal something of their individual reading practices.
 Gakkai reports that he has always loved Genji:

-[I]n the course of reading this work from my youth, I generally consulted Kogetsushō for help in understanding difficult passages.
-If I was unable to understand even then, I simply left it at that: it is enough that one understands most of it.39 resembles Akiko's experience of reading.
-Konakamura too had always been fond of Genji, but being a specialist in National Learning (kokugaku), he "read [Kogetsushö] with particular care, and added [his own] annotations throughout the fifty-four chapters."40
+[I]n the course of reading this work from my youth, I generally consulted $Kogetsush\bar{o}$ for help in understanding difficult passages.
+If I was unable to understand even then, I simply left it at that: it is enough that one understands most of it.39

-This approach to Genji, haphazard perhaps, but founded on a love for the work and a trust in an instinctive understanding of the text, closely
+This approach to Genji, haphazard perhaps, but founded on a love for the work and a trust in an instinctive understanding of the text, closely resembles Akiko's experience of reading.
+Konakamura too had always been fond of Genji, but being a specialist in National Learning (kokugaku), he "read [Kogetsushō] with particular care, and added [his own] annotations throughout the fifty-four chapters."40